-From local grants to key partnerships, our philanthropic outreach aligns with Union Pacific’s long-standing commitment to Building America.
-Key regional and national partnerships provide large-scale, targeted grants intended to achieve significant, measurable and sustainable impact in our communities while supporting Union Pacific’s key areas of giving in safety, workforce development and community spaces.
+From local grants to key partnerships, our philanthropic outreach aligns with Union Pacific's long-standing commitment to building America.
+Key partnerships incorporate two subgroups, regional and national, and provide large-scale, targeted grants intended to achieve significant, measurable and sustainable impact in our communities, while supporting Union Pacific's key areas of giving in safety, workforce development and community spaces.

-Following a nationwide search in 2017, Safe Kids Worldwide, Local Initiatives Support Corporation (LISC) and the National Park Foundation were selected as national key partners, each receiving $1 million annually in 2018 and 2019.
-Our partnership with these world-class nonprofit organizations continues into 2020 with an additional $1 million in funding for each group.
-Together, we empower communities to create a safe place for children and families, bring economic prosperity and well-being to our neighborhoods, and encourage exploration of our country’s greatest treasures – national parks.
+Following a nationwide search, Safe Kids Worldwide, Local Initiatives Support Corporation (LISC) and the National Park Foundation were selected as national key partners, each receiving $1 million in 2018.
+Our partnership with these world-class nonprofit organizations continues into 2019 with an additional $1 million in funding for each group.
+Together, we are empowering communities to create a safe place for children and families, bringing economic prosperity and well-being to our neighborhoods, and encouraging exploration of our country's greatest treasures – national parks.

 Safe Kids Worldwide

 Safe Kids Worldwide is a nonprofit organization working to prevent childhood injury, the No. 1 cause of death for children in the United States.